p-mng/typst-templates-ude/softec-template/softec-template.typ

 // - content (content): The content to display, usually starting with a bold word separated by a colon.
 #let hanging(content) = {
   par(hanging-indent: 4.2em, content)
 }

+// Display a note on the right side of the page.
+//
+// - content (content): The content to display.
+Make sure this is not too long.
+#let sidenote(content) = {
+  marge.sidenote(side: right, padding: 1em, {
+    set text(size: 8pt)
+    content
+  })
+}